 For a strong bullish signal, everything must occur above the Kumo cloud: The price action must remain above the Kumo cloud.
 The Chinkou line must stay above the kumo and Tenken should be crossing Kinjun also above the Kumo.
-Tenken should be crossing upside - if this cross occurs inside of the Kumo that’s still bullish but not so strongly bullish.
+Tenken should be crossing upside - if this cross occurs inside of the Kumo that’s still weakly bullish.

 BASICS: Ichimoku cloud Bearish signals

 If you are looking for strong bearish signal, with Ichimoku cloud you can pretty much reverse all that has been said to bullish signals - price action occurs below Kumo, as well as Tenken and Kinjun crossing and the lagging line Chinkou.
 Basically the more happens below the stronger the bears are.

 BASICS: None of this?

 If none of this is happening then it most likely means that at your timeframe the market is undecided, sideways, waiting for direction.
 You can tell a ranging market from the cloud easily by a sequence of alternating cloud colours - alternating green and red kumo clouds with the market not really going anywhere.

 Ichimoku Cloud Traders: What to read and whom to follow

 ChaosTrader63 has a YouTube channel and Twitter dedicated to Ichimoku cloud.
 He mainly provides price commentary with new videos about once a week, and his trades are focused more on the long term.
 You will see him use the 1D chart a lot, explaining how he makes his decision.
 ChaosTrader63 uses the default Ichimoku settings - 9, 26, 52, 26 and is a proponent of this settings rather than of the “crypto” settings.